-The Multicultural and International Services Office (MISO) is dedicated to helping international students throughout your entire time at Saint Leo.
+The Center for Global Engagement (CGE) Office is dedicated to helping international students throughout your entire time at Saint Leo.
 We start with pre-arrival advising, and continue to offer guidance on everything from academic support and immigration to American slang and holiday customs.

-A primary role of the Multicultural and International Services Office (MISO) is to serve as an intermediary between international students and the U.S. government.
+A primary role of the Center for Global Engagement (CGE) Office is to serve as an intermediary between international students and the U.S. government.

 Got questions?
 We are here to assist, nurture and support: